Dr-Tamames-FIU/cop-3530-project-project-7/README.md

 -Designed the main class to run the Tic-Tac-Toe game.

--Implemented the main method to initialize player names, create a TicTacToeGame instance, and start the game.

--Established a class to represent the result of a Tic-Tac-Toe game.

--Implemented a constructor to initialize the result message.

--Created a method to display the game result.

 -Created a class to represent a player in the Tic-Tac-Toe game.

 -Implemented a constructor to initialize a player with a given name and symbol.